JosephLeedy/magento-module-custom-fees/README.md

 Custom Fees allows merchants to configure additional fees to be charged to customers when orders are placed.

+**\*Note:** This extension is to be used with the Magento 1 platform.
+For Magento 2/Adobe Commerce support, please see the [Magento 2 repository].

 ## Features

 - Allows fees to be configured with a label and amount to be added to an order